 David Howes is a Canadian anthropologist and legal scholar.
 He is a Full Professor in the Department of Sociology and Anthropology and Co-Director of the Centre for Sensory Studies at Concordia University, and (since 2012) an Adjunct Professor in the Faculty of Law at McGill University.

 Howes has conducted field research on the social and cultural life of the senses in Papua New Guinea, Northwestern Argentina, and the Southwestern United States.
-He recently wrapped up a project on “Law and the Regulation of the Senses: Explorations in Sensori-Legal Studies” and is currently directing a project called “Explorations in Sensory Design.”
+He recently wrapped up a project on “Law and the Regulation of the Senses” and is currently directing a project called “Explorations in Sensory Design.”

 Sensory Anthropology, Medical Anthropology, Legal Anthropology, Constitutional Studies, Popular Culture, Culture and Consumption, Aesthetics and Atmospheres, Art and Design.

-“Canadian Comparative Law: An Inquiry into the Exchanges between the Civil Law and Common Law in the Supreme Court of Canada. ” Canadian Bar Association - Law for the Future Fund.
+"Canadian Comparative Law: An Inquiry into the Exchanges between the Civil Law and Common Law in the Supreme Court of Canada. ” Canadian Bar Association - Law for the Future Fund.
 Principal Investigator: David Howes.
-Co-investigators: Mark Antaki (Law, McGill), Rosalie Jukier (Law, McGill), Catherine Valcke (Law, Toronto), Alexandra Popovici (Law, Sherbrooke). $34,320.
-[2022-2023]
+Co-investigators: Mark Antaki (Law, McGill), Rosalie Jukier (Law, McGill), Catherine Valcke (Law, Toronto), Alexandra Popovici (Law, Sherbrooke), 2022-2023

 “Explorations in Sensory Design.”
-Social Sciences and Humanities Research Council of Canada [SSHRC] Insight grant. $297,000.
-Co-investigators: Constance Classen, Carmela Cucuzzela, Arseli Dokumaci, Bianca Grohmann, Aaron Johnson, Jordan LeBel.
-[2020-2025]
+Social Sciences and Humanities Research Council of Canada [SSHRC] Insight grant.
+Co-investigators: Constance Classen, Carmela Cucuzzella, Arseli Dokumaci, Bianca Grohmann, Aaron Johnson, Jordan LeBel, 2020-2025

 “Dynamic Light.”
 Fonds de Recherche du Québec–Société et Culture [FRQSC].
 Principal Investigator: Chris Salter (Design Arts).
-Co-investigators: David Howes, Marcello Wanderley (Music, McGill), and others.
-[2018-2020]
+Co-investigators: David Howes, Marcello Wanderley (Music, McGill) and 2 others, 2018-2020